Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Applying Heavy Creams in Warmth.

-Heavy moisturizers clog pores trap sweat and irritate Instead opt for lightweight gel creams that moisturize without clogging.
+Heavy moisturizers clog pores, trap sweat, and irritate.
+Instead, opt for lightweight gel creams that moisturize without clogging.

 Over Washing.